UBL Format Guide: Understanding the Peppol Invoice XML Structure

 3. UBL invoice structure (with XML examples)

-A UBL invoice has six main sections.
-Let's walk through each one with real XML examples that you can use as reference.
+The UBL structure consists of six main sections.
+Let's walk through each one with real XML examples that you can use as reference for your own implementation.

 3.1 Header information